kriserickson/kriserickson.github.com/_posts/2018-07-11-three-more-years-of-phonegapcordova-lessons.md

 or if you (like me) prefer Vue look at [Quasar](https://quasar-framework.org/), [Framework7 Vue](https://framework7.io/vue/), or [Onsen](https://onsen.io/vue/).
 If you like React then look at [OnSen](https://onsen.io/react/), or [Framework7 React](https://framework7.io/react/) and if you like kicking it Old School without having a binding framework as such, you can go with the standard [Framework7](https://framework7.io/docs/).

+Personally I am using Framework7 Vue for my greenfield projects now, and mostly loving it (no framework is perfect, and some of the issues merging Vue with Framework7 cause some feelings of Ugh, but it is bar far the best framework I have used so far).

+The other thing I would add about Frameworks, is that they evolve over time, and unless you want to spend all of your maintenance work in a world of pain, I would try to keep your code up to date as the framework changes.
+For Ionic this is especially painful as the shift from AngularJS to Angular2/3/4/5/6/7 whatever they call it now was basically a rewrite.

 ## Conclusion